-The Auditor's Office remains committed to maintaining and promoting the use of the Fraud Hotline as a critical resource for promoting transparency and accountability within Salt Lake County government.
+Looking ahead, the Auditor's Office remains committed to maintaining and promoting the use of the Fraud Hotline as a critical resource for promoting transparency and accountability within Salt Lake County government.
 We encourage the continued use of the hotline by employees, contractors, and the public to report any suspected wrongdoing.